jfrog/tome/CONTRIBUTING.md

 If you wish to contribute or modify **tome**, follow these steps to clone the repository and install it in editable mode with all the required development dependencies.
-It is recommended to **create a virtual environment** to ensure that your project dependencies are isolated.
+It is mandatory to **create a virtual environment** to ensure that all tests will be able to run without any restriction.

 ```
 git clone https://github.com/jfrog/tome.git